vimfn/gdgc_task_round_backend/readme.md

 DB_PORT=3306
 DB_NAME=vitshop
 ```
+step 2: run the `migration.sql` to get the products table and seed with same sample data.

-step 2: install [air](https://github.com/air-verse/air) to have hot reloads and other cool stuff.
+step 3: install [air](https://github.com/air-verse/air) to have hot reloads and other cool stuff.

 ```
 air -c .air.toml